Resin Driveway over Concrete

 This will eventually cause the resin bound driveway surface to fail and crack and possibly crumble away.

-If new edging is bing put in place, can an area be dug out around the existing concrete surface without disturbing the bulk of the concrete slab?
+If new edging is being put in place, can an area be dug out around the existing concrete surface without disturbing the bulk of the concrete slab?

 In general, much will depend on the age of the concrete surface.
 Very old concrete or thinly laid concrete surfaces may weaken across their entire surface once drilling begins around the edges.

 If the existing concrete surface is thick enough, drill holes (bore holes) can be put in to drain water away once it seeps through the newly laid resin surface.
-Opinions vary as to the overall stability of surfaces installed this way so if there are a number of vehicles being parked or heavy vehicles this may not be the way to go.
+Keep in mind that opinions vary as to the overall stability of surfaces installed this way so if there are a number of vehicles being parked or heavy vehicles this may not be the way to go.
 We know installers that will refuse to install such drainage and others that will proceed if their survey confirms structural soundness.

 Stay in the know!